 Multiple myeloma.
 In most patients with myeloma, the disease already involves multiple sites at the time of diagnosis.
 Because of this, it's often called “multiple myeloma” or “symptomatic myeloma.”

 Asymptomatic myeloma.
 Asymptomatic myeloma is also referred to as “smoldering myeloma” or “MGUS” (monoclonal gammopathy of uncertain significance).
 These are slow-growing types of myeloma.
 Since there are no symptoms at diagnosis, this type of myeloma requires monitoring but no treatment.
 Asymptomatic myeloma can progress to active myeloma so patients need to be checked often.

 Click here to access myeloma statistics.

-For more information about myeloma and treatment, access the free booklet, Myeloma and Myeloma Guide: Information for Patients and Caregivers.
+For more information about myeloma and treatment, access the free booklets, Myeloma and Myeloma Guide: Information for Patients and Caregivers.